Depending on your background there are many different ways to get into university

 Griffith University is aligned with the United Nation's Sustainable Development Goals (SDGs) and is committed to fostering quality education and gender equality, ensuring that education empowers all, regardless of gender, to reach their full potential.

-First Peoples Direct Admission
+First Peoples Direct Admissions

-If you are an Australian Aboriginal and/or Torres Strait Islander interested in starting at Griffith, you have the option to apply for Direct Admission.
+If you are an Australian Aboriginal and/or Torres Strait Islander interested in starting at Griffith, you have the option to apply for direct admission.

 As part of the application process, you may be asked to provide the following supporting documentation: